standards-hub/Nuxt_documentation_installation/README.md

     If there is an error, try "npm install -g gh-pages --save-dev", it will install any missing packages, then run the next command:

     `npm run deploy`

+#### 9. To run the content in the local Host

+    `yarn dev`

+ The local host: Listening on: http://localhost:3000/test-nuxt/

+#### 10. Static Content
+It is stored in the folder called `dist`

+'content / en /` this folder stores the content to modify.